 We welcome all international students to the CAS Advising Center and its services.
-The Advising Center is located in the CAS administrative offices on the 9th floor of the Silver Center (room 905).
+The Advising Center is located in the CAS administrative offices on the 7th floor of 726 Broadway.
 The College has a team of experienced academic advisors who provide individual advising for international students and assist students in adjusting to the College.
-The Advising Center is open for daily walk-in hours for all students, and the International Team hosts daily walk-in hours specifically for international student concerns and issues.
+The Advising Center is open for daily drop-in advising hours for all students and the Global Advising Team hosts daily walk-in hours specifically for international student concerns and issues.

-Moreover, the International Team leads a CAS committee that evaluates international academic credentials, so that students can earn credits toward their degrees for results from qualifying exams.
+Moreover, the Global Advising Team leads a CAS committee that evaluates international academic credentials, so that students can earn credits toward their degree for results from qualifying exams.
 The team supports the enrollment of students into appropriate English and writing courses and collaborates with the Expository Writing Program.
 In addition, the team coordinates with the Office of Global Services (OGS) on visa and employment issues (e.g., visa extensions, CPT and OPT processes).

-The College supports the very popular CAS International Student Mentor Program.
+The Global Advising Team runs the very popular CAS International Student Mentor Program.
 The program pairs new CAS international student ‘mentees’ (new first-year, transfer, and exchange students) with returning CAS international student ‘mentors.’
-Involvement in the program offers a fun way for participants to make friends, learn about NYU and NYC, develop leadership skills, and foster community amongst international students in CAS.
-The CAS International Student Club (ISC) is a very active student club that includes members from around the world.
-The ISC plans a wide variety events, from social outings to forums on international student legal rights.
-The advisors with the International Team serve as ISC staff advisors.
+Involvement in the program offers a fun way for participants to make friends, learn about NYU and NYC, develop leadership skills, and foster community among international students in CAS.
+The CAS International Student Club (CAS ISC) is very active and includes members from around the world.
+The CAS ISC plans a wide variety of events, from social outings to forums on international student legal rights.
+The Global Advising Team serves as CAS ISC staff advisors.

 Study Away Advising in CAS